| || |

 We appreciate your support along with all of our speakers who give of their time so freely and generously!
 We'd especially like to thank the continued patronage of Tremco Incorporated, our Rare Earth Sponsor, who has supported us from the beginning in 2011, 2013, and 2015.
-Thanks also to Green Roof Outfitters, our Diamond Sponsor!
+Thanks also to Green Roof Outfitters and Bonar/Xero Flor, our Diamond Sponsors !

 And, we also couldn't do it without the forward-thinking vision and support of our advertisers.
 Please make sure to follow up with each and visit their websites!